 Key Challenges and Trends in the A&D Industry

-A lack of data continuity and visibility in manufacturing operations led to the inability of many A&D companies to pivot and make fast and optimal remedial decisions.
+A lack of data continuity and visibility in manufacturing operations led to the inability of many Aerospace & Defense companies to pivot and make fast and optimal remedial decisions.
 Although there is increasing digitalization occurring in silos within organizations, these systems were not designed to work in harmony and have their own data models and processes.

 Without a strong digital thread across the enterprise and operations, companies have to contend with the complexities of managing disconnected supply chains, which is difficult even in the best of times.
 On top of that, A&D supply chains are easily impacted by smaller suppliers who struggle in the wake of the pandemic and global shortages of materials.